radius-project/docs/docs/content/tutorials/new-app/index.md

 ## Step 1: Create the application

-Radius applications bring together all your resources into a single unit.
+Radius applications bring together all your resources into a single understanding of what the app is.
 This makes it easy to deploy, manage, and delete all the "stuff" that makes up your application.
 Applications can be defined as part of your infrastructure-as-code (IaC) file.

 1. Begin by creating a new file named `app.bicep`: